awsdocs/amazon-workdocs-user-guide/doc_source/workdocs-amazon-business.md

 1. Choose the file to view its content\.

-Use search terms to find files or folders that you want\.
+Use search to find files or folders\.

 **To search for files or folders**